Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Test_cases.rst

   - FCC: ``example/polyhedra/rescale_shape/scale_2_shapes_fcc.msp``

-    - 2,144 polyhedra or 536 polyhedra of each types
+    - 2,144 polyhedra or 536 polyhedra of each type
     - 1,000,000 timesteps
     - 1 hour and 23 minutes on 12 cores (OpenMP)

   - RSA: ``example/polyhedra/rescale_shape/scale_2_shapes_rsa.msp``

-    - 3,698 polyhedra, the volume fraction used for every types is 0.055
+    - 3,698 polyhedra, the volume fraction used for every type is 0.055
     - 1,000,000 timesteps
     - 38 minutes on 12 cores (OpenMP)